Remove Intersections From Line Networks

 AttributeRenamer: The AttributeRenamers are used to renumber the arcs and links.

-StringConcatenator: Working with the line features join the network id to the arc id to give each line segment a full identifier.
+StringConcatenator: Working with the line features, join the network ID to the edge ID to give each line segment a full identifier.
 This will be used in a final FeatureMerger to merge back the node information.

-GeometryRemover: Also pass a copy of the line features through a GeometryRemover to remove the geometry as these features are are going to be merged with the link data produced in Step 2 to identify arc numbers which can be joined.
+GeometryRemover: Also pass a copy of the line features through a GeometryRemover to remove the geometry.
+These features will be merged with the link data produced in Step 2 to identify arc numbers that can be joined.

-AttributeKeeper: Keep only the arc and network id values.
+AttributeKeeper: Keep only the edge and network ID values.

 Tester: Use Testers to remove unconnected lines and sort end lines from middle lines.